adfinis/gitlab-docsbot/README.md

-# GitLab CI automated docs sync
+# GitLab CI Docs Bot

-This script starts an simple server which accepts requests from GitLab Webhooks, and downloads artifacts from lastest build to an configured directory.
+This script starts a simple web server which accepts requests from GitLab webhooks and downloads artifacts from the latest build to a defined directory.

 ## Installation

 ```
-apt-get install python-setuptools python-pip python-yaml
+# apt-get install python-setuptools python-pip python-yaml
-python setup.py install
+# python setup.py install
-systemctl daemon-reload
+# systemctl daemon-reload
-systemctl enable gitlab-autodocs.service
+# systemctl enable gitlab-autodocs
+# systemctl start gitlab-autodocs
 ```

 ## Configuration

 ### Initial

-Add an new user in GitLab called `docs-bot` and get his API-Key.
-Then edit `/etc/gitlab-autodocs.yaml` and set your GitLab-URL, and the API-Key.
+Add a new user in GitLab called `docs-bot` and get his API-Key.
+Then edit `/etc/gitlab-autodocs.yaml` and set your GitLab URL and the API key.

 ### Add new repos to sync

-You need to create an `.docs-bot.yml` in your repository, example
+You need to create a `.docs-bot.yml` in your repository, example:

 ```
 docs: